What's Happening Now?

 This project helps advance our 2050 goals, as outlined in the Transportation Plan update, of having 50% of all trips made using sustainable modes of transportation as well as having zero serious traffic injuries and fatalities.

-Contact staff with questions or feedback by emailing KingAlbertAvenue@coquitlam.ca or by phone at 604-927-3500.
+• Contact staff with questions or feedback at KingAlbertAvenue@coquitlam.ca or 604-927-3500.

-This is one of four active transportation projects currently being planned for Southwest Coquitlam.
-Learn more including key terms and frequently asked questions at LetsTalkCoquitlam.ca/SWActiveTransportation.
+• This is one of four active transportation projects currently being planned for Southwest Coquitlam.
+Learn more, including key terms and frequently asked questions, at LetsTalkCoquitlam.ca/SWActiveTransportation.

 Project Overview